SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 ..
 Quote comes from "Alice's Adventures in Wonderland, which has been public domain as of 1907.

-.. testcode:: stringLiterals
+.. testcode:: multiline-string-literals
+   :compile: true

    -> let quotation = """
       The White Rabbit put on his spectacles.
 "Where shall I begin, please your Majesty?" he asked.

       "Begin at the beginning," the King said gravely, "and go on till you come to the end; then stop."
       """

 In this multiline form,